elena-saez/hubway-data-analysis/README.md

 # hubway-data-analysis
 Data analysis and visualization of hubway data (Boston’s bike sharing program) using R markdown.
-I have uploaded both the marckdown file and the result html file.
+I have uploaded the markdown file and the resulting html and pdf files.